NetBold/StarWall/README.md

 # StarWall
-StarWall; A Wallpaper and Image sharing Website (Backend &amp; Frontend)
+StarWall; A Wallpaper and Image sharing Website (Backend &amp; Frontend) Built and Developed by NetBold Team.

 # Application Running Requirements
 - To Run The APP you have to make UI and the API project both As Startup project so you will have two startup pojects.